 Whānau Ora puts whānau and families in control of services and supports they need to build on their strengths and achieve their aspirations.
 Whānau Ora uses a kaupapa Māori approach to improve the wellbeing of whānau as a group, addressing individual needs within the context of whānau or families and their culture.

-Whānau Ora is for all people of Aotearoa New Zealand.
+Whānau Ora can be for all people of Aotearoa New Zealand.

 Learn how Whānau Ora can help you and your whānau build on your strengths and access the services to achieve your goals and aspirations.